rakuten-frontend/rff-gulp/docs/help/styles-performance.md

 # Task "styles" is too slow

 When you have huge stylesheets, CSS minification would be slow, especially [postcss-discard-duplicates](https://github.com/ben-eb/postcss-discard-duplicates) plugin has large performance hit.
-Set `discardDuplicates: false` to improve the performance.
+Set `discardDuplicates: false` to improve the task speed.
 But this decreases the compressibility.

 ```diff